 How do you keep track of who to contact?

 “I use Brisk for a lot of that, just keeping track of all my tasks.
 And also FollowUpThen to make sure I know who to contact next, what to do next.
 It kind of goes along with email.
 If no one responds to an email, if someone forgets to respond to an email, or doesn’t for one, two, three days, it’ll actually pop back up in our inbox, so that we know to follow-up, so that’s our follow-up system.
 I also use Brisk for logging the calls, just keeping up-to-date on those, so that the CRM is all in sync because we do have a team of customer success people working on the same accounts.
 They all kind of have to know what’s going on.”

 Customer success delivers the value of the product

 “The people that we’re contacting have already bought into the idea.
 It’s not a sale per se but we’re still trying to sell the value of our product over again.
 So if we write an email, and then don’t contact them again for a month and a half, the time spent writing that first email was just a waste of time.”

-Cameron and his team takes over where the sales process ends.
+Cameron and his team take over where the sales process ends.
 But the end of the sales process is the start of the customer journey.
 This is the part of the deal where expectations are high, and you’re supposed to live up to promises about improved metrics and results.
 We spend a lot of time speaking about the initial contact with a lead, and a lot of tools work to keep up the speed in the lead nurturing, and prospecting phase – but more less about how to handle our brand new customers.
 Cameron and his customer success team are really working to keep the same dynamic even when a deal is closed.
 What is your experience on this?
 Do you prefer to be served after you’ve bought a service – or do you want to be left alone – only seeking contact when help is needed?
-Does a customer appreciate to be kept in the spotlight after a closed deal?
+Does a customer appreciate being kept in the spotlight after a closed deal?